platformsh/platformsh-docs/src/configuration/routes/cache.md

 ### Allowing only specific cookies

 Some applications use cookies to invalidate cache responses, but expect other cookies to be ignored.
-This is a simple case of allowing only a subset of cookies.
+This is a simple case of allowing only a subset of cookies to invalidate the cache.

 ```yaml
 cache: